 Welcome To The Sammy Miller Museum

-The Museum Trust welcomes visitors and motorcyclists and would like to assure everyone that we have followed the Government and HSE’s ‘5 Point Plan’ and have undertaken a strict cleaning procedure.
+The Museum Trust welcomes visitors and motorcyclists and would like to assure everyone that we have followed the Government and HSE’s ‘5 Point Plan’ and undertake a strict cleaning procedures.

-Update: Further to the Prime Minister’s latest announcement and updates from VisitBritain/VisitEngland and Go New Forest, the Sammy Miller Motorcycle Museum will fully comply with these new rulings and politely request that all visitors entering the Motorcycle Museum wear face masks while inside the building with effect from 8th August 2020.
+Further to the Prime Minister, VisitBritain/VisitEngland and Go New Forest recent announcement, the Sammy Miller Motorcycle Museum will fully comply with the rulings regarding the wearing of face coverings.
+We politely request that all visitors entering the Motorcycle Museum wear face coverings whilst inside the building.
+If you are exempt from wearing a face covering, please provide proof when paying your admission.
+Thank you.

 To help with social distancing we have a one-way system in operation throughout the Museum.
-Please note we allow bottles of water in the Motorcycle Museum but no food in the Musuem.
+Please note we allow bottles of water in the Motorcycle Museum but no food in the Museum.

 Sammy Miller is a motorcycling legend, 11 times British Champion, winner of over 1400 events and still winning competitions more than 50 years after his first victory.
 The Museum houses one of the finest collections of fully restored motorcycles in the world, including factory racers and exotic prototypes, with the collection constantly evolving as new bikes are acquired.
 This is a living museum with almost every motorcycle in the museum in full running order.
 Sammy demonstrates and parades the bikes at race circuits in the UK and at Museum event days.